THE BEST CARBON CLINCHER WHEELS

 The potential downside of going faster with a deeper, more aerodynamic wheelset is that taller rims catch more of the crosswinds out on the road and can affect your ability to control your bike.
 A great deal of the development in recent years has focused on creating rim profiles that deflect crosswinds to maintain your ability to steer the bike when winds come at you from different angles.
 So handling in crosswinds, in addition to minimizing the drag from the apparent wind you create and the real wind coming at you from closer angles, is an important part of the aerodynamic performance consideration.

-Stiffness determines your ability to transfer your power to your wheels with minimal lateral or side to side deflection and little wasted energy under the load applied by your pedaling.
+Stiffness determines your ability to transfer your power to your wheels with minimal lateral or side to side deflection and little-wasted energy under the load applied by your pedaling.
 A stiff wheel will do a great job of transferring your energy and power when you really step on it to sprint, throw in a dig, close a gap or when you get out of the saddle to charge up a hill.

 How responsive your wheels are when you engage or ‘spin up’ the pedals to go harder or faster demonstrates their acceleration, determined somewhat by the total weight of the wheels but also by how much the rims weigh and how fast the rear hub engages.

 Stiffer wheels also tend to handle better and more precisely in the turns, going where you want them to go.
 A wheel that is less stiff will be less able to follow the line you want to take.
-A wheel’s aerodynamic design, or how the air passes along your wheels at different angles to the wind including in crosswinds, and how the rim, hub and spokes interact while cornering also help characterize the handling performance of your wheels.
+A wheel’s aerodynamic design, or how the air passes along your wheels at different angles to the wind including in crosswinds, and how the rim, hub, and spokes interact while cornering also helps characterize the handling performance of your wheels.

 Of course, your choice of tire model, size and inflation level and your handling technique also have major effects on how well you wheels will perform in a turn or navigate in a group of riders.